How Much Rent Can I Afford on $60K in 2025?

 How do you calculate 3x rent?

 There is a school of thought that it’s necessary to make three times as much as your annual rent costs.
-For example, if someone’s rent is $1,000, they need to bring home $3,000 a month in income.
-To calculate 3x rent, all someone has to do is multiply their rent by three and from there can see if that amount is more or less than their monthly income.
+For example, if someone’s rent is $1,000, they need to bring home $3,000 a month in income, or $36,000 a year.
+To calculate 3x rent, all someone has to do is multiply their rent by three, and compare their amount to their monthly income.

 Photo credit: iStock/KentWeakley